South America: Fauna

+Politics

 Historically, the Hispanic countries were founded as Republican dictatorships led by caudillos.
 Brazil was the only exception, being a constitutional monarchy for its first 67 years of independence, until a coup d'état proclaimed a republic.
 In the late 19th century, the most democratic countries were Brazil, Chile, Argentina and Uruguay.

 All South American countries are presidential republics with the exception of Suriname, a parliamentary republic.
 French Guiana is a French overseas department, while the Falkland Islands and South Georgia and the South Sandwich Islands are British overseas territories.
 It is currently the only inhabited continent in the world without monarchies; the Empire of Brazil existed during the 19th century and there was an unsuccessful attempt to establish a Kingdom of Araucanía and Patagonia in southern Argentina and Chile.
 Also in the twentieth century, Suriname was established as a constituent kingdom of the Kingdom of the Netherlands and Guyana retained the British monarch as head of state for 4 years after its independence.

 Recently, an intergovernmental entity has been formed which aims to merge the two existing customs unions: Mercosur and the Andean Community, thus forming the third-largest trade bloc in the world.
 This new political organization, known as Union of South American Nations, seeks to establish free movement of people, economic development, a common defense policy and the elimination of tariffs.

+List of states and territories

+Economy

+Since 1930, the continent has experienced growth and diversification in most economic sectors.
+Most agricultural and livestock products are destined for the domestic market and local consumption.
+However, the export of agricultural products is essential for the balance of trade in most countries.

+The main agrarian crops are export crops, such as soy and wheat.
+The production of staple foods such as vegetables, corn or beans is large, but focused on domestic consumption.
+Livestock raising for meat exports is significant in Argentina, Paraguay, Uruguay and Colombia.
+In tropical regions the most important crops are coffee, cocoa and bananas, mainly in Brazil, Colombia and Ecuador.
+Traditionally, the countries producing sugar for export are Peru, Guyana and Suriname, and in Brazil, sugar cane is also used to make ethanol.
+On the coast of Peru, northeast and south of Brazil, cotton is grown.
+51% of South America's land surface is covered by forest.
+Transnational companies have settled in the Amazon rainforest to exploit timber destined for export.

+The Pacific coastal waters are the most important for commercial fishing.
+The anchovy catch reaches thousands of tonnes, and tuna is abundant, Peru is a major exporter.
+The capture of crustaceans is large, particularly in northeastern Brazil and Chile.

+Brazil and Argentina are part of the G20 industrial countries, while only Brazil is part of the G8+5 (the most powerful and influential nations in the world).
+In the tourism sector, negotiations began in 2005 to promote tourism and increase air connections within the region.
+Punta del Este, Florianópolis and Mar del Plata are among the largest resorts in South America.